stroiman/presentation-driving-it-2025/pages/outtro.md

 :: content ::

-A few support projects have spawned from the project
+The project has spawned a few support libraries.

 - [gost-dom/shaman]